 The following selected consolidated statements of operations data for the years ended December 31, 2017 and 2018, selected consolidated balance sheets data as of December 31, 2017 and 2018 and selected consolidated statements of cash flow data for the years ended December 31, 2017 and 2018 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+The following selected consolidated statements of operations data for the six months ended June 30, 2018 and 2019, selected consolidated balance sheets data as of June 30, 2018 and 2019 and selected consolidated financial statements included elsewhere in this prospectus.
+The following repeated from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
 Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.
 Our historical results are not necessarily indicative of results expected for future periods.
 You should read this Selected Consolidated Financial and Operating Data section together with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.